orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 that none of those targets felt right anymore.

 Which leaves me to open this write-up with a key question: How far away am _I_ from the man who last wrote _['on being 34'](/on/being/34)_ at the end of 2020.
-Locked in his apartment in Brooklyn in the midst of the COVID pandemic watching the January 6th insurrection happen in realtime while doing polish passes on my annual write up?
+Locked in his apartment in
+<a class="fancybox" href="/assets/images/late-thirties/leaving-nyc.jpeg">Brooklyn</a> in the midst of the COVID pandemic
+watching the January 6th insurrection happen in realtime while doing polish passes on my annual write up?

 The opening frame of reference in _'on being 34'_ was this statement: